 You can provision groups during the SAML sign-on process.
 This is recommended when you want to do the following:

-- Add users to pre-existing groups.
+- Add users to pre-existing groups

-- Create new groups in Box.
+- Create new groups

-- Manage group membership in Box.
+- Manage group membership

-Essentially there is no provisioning configuration.
+There is no provisioning configuration.
 Group information is sent in the SAML assertion when the user signs in to a target app.
 This is less flexible than group push, in which you must use regular expressions to filter the groups you want.
 The advantage of this method is that it is available as part of the SAML template.
 If your target application accepts group information by SAML, you can configure a template without requiring an engineering effort to implement group push.

 These use cases demonstrate how Okta can help you manage groups.